 As its name suggests, Mortgage Life Insurance is designed around your mortgage debt.
 The policy payout, called a death benefit, is often payable to your mortgage company for the outstanding balance of the mortgage if you die while the policy is in force.
 With the mortgage company often named as the beneficiary and a coverage amount that goes down as your mortgage balance goes down.
-Mortgage Life Insurance is really coverage protecting the lender as opposed to a policy that adequately provides for your family’s future.
+Mortgage Life Insurance is really coverage protecting the lender as opposed to a policy that provides for your family’s future.
 It’s common for lenders to offer this coverage as part of a mortgage package.

-A Term Life Insurance Policy provides more freedom than a Mortgage Life Insurance policy because you can choose the beneficiary, the amount of coverage, and the length of the policy, allowing you to customize your policy to your family’s specific needs.
+A Term Life Insurance Policy provides more flexibility than a Mortgage Life Insurance policy because you can choose the beneficiary, the amount of coverage, and the length of the policy, allowing you to customize your policy to your family’s specific needs.
 The mortgage is only one expense in your household, particularly if you have children.
-Auto loans, credit card balances, food, schooling costs, utilities, and other ongoing expenses don’t go away if the mortgage is paid off and these other expenses can easily add up to more money paid out monthly than the mortgage itself.
+Auto loans, credit card balances, and other ongoing expenses don’t go away if the mortgage is paid off and these other expenses can easily add up to more money paid out monthly than the mortgage itself.